makhanifahim/Transaction-Management/README.md

 ->Please go through it and download and configer it as per your Operating system

-->After installing Required this you can run the jar file using command
+->After installing Required files you can run the jar file using command

 ->Open the cmd in location where the file is Downloaded

 ->java-(name of jar file)

 ### Following Dependency is been added in maven

    ->Basic Dependency